-Department/Office: Political Science and Economic cs/Politic Department Chair/Head: Dr. Natalie Reaves Print - ature .
-Reau 60 0 9/15/201 Academic Year (circle): 15-16 16-17 17-18 18-19 19-20 Date Sent to Dean/Supervisor: 09/15/2015 Signature Date Approved Civily Vitle Dean/Supervisor: 9/16/15 - YP/N Death Super Vision Y/P/N Add'l Admin: 9/30/15 · $\overrightarrow{\rightarrow}$ yovost/designee: 1/30/1/> (Y)/P/N President/designee: Y/P/N Y = Approved P = Approved po ending mo dification 18 N = Not a pproved For P or N decisions, the departmental committee should be provided with the reasons for non-approval, as well as suggested changes to the criteria within a reasonable time to ensure timely approval for first year candidates.
-DIRECTIONS: Sign each line evaluative standards throughor the approval process.
-After all duplicated, and a copy sent to Department/Office. and print or stamp na ut the entire approval p levels have approved me below process, ar the evalua the line. nd serves ntive stan This signature pass a record that oage must act all levels ha r page and th company the ve contributed to e criteria shall be SUGGESTED TIMETABLE: Departmental approval, sent to Dean/Supervisor: DATE September 25 (earlier if possible) Dean provides feedback regarding criteria October 9 Final administrative approval and forwarding to Senate, Department, and Dean Novemb oer 1
+Department/Office: Political Science and Economic 28 Department Chair/Head: Dr. Lawrence Markowitz Print Lawrence Mark owitz Academic Year (circle): 20-21 21-22 22-23 24-25 25-26 Date Sent to Dean/Supervi sor: 09/25/2020 Signature Date Approved Dean/Supervisor: 10/8/2020 Y Add'l Admin: Y/P/N Provost/designee: Y/P/N President/designee: Y/P/N Y = Approved P = Approved pe nding mo difications N = Not a pproved For P or N decisions, the departmental committee should be provided with the reasons for non-approval, as well as suggested changes to the criteria within a reasonable time to ensure timely approval for first year candidates.
+DIRECTIONS: Sign each line and print or stamp name below the line.
+This signature page must accompany the evaluative standards throughout the entire approval process, and serves as a record that all levels have contributed to the approval process.
+After all levels have approved the evaluative standards, this cover page and the criteria shall be duplicated, and a copy sent to the Senate office for archiving.
+The original criteria packet is returned to the Department/Office.
+SUGGESTED TIMETAI BLE: DATE Departmental approval, ser nt to Dean/Supervisor: September 25 (earlier if possible) Dean provides feedback regarding criteria October 9